kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

 Here, `vault-policy-controller` role binds the serviceaccount `vault` with the policy.
 So, this serviceaccount `vault` has policy create, update and delete permission in Vault.

 In this tutorial, we are going to use this AppBinding to authenticate against the Vault.
-See [here](/docs/concepts/vault-server-crds/auth-methods/overview.md) for Vault authentication using AppBinding in Vault operator.
+See [here](/docs/concepts/vault-server-crds/auth-methods/overview.md) for Vault authentication using AppBinding in KubeVault operator.

 Now, we are going to create VaultPolicy.